Platform Capabilities & Constraints

 On-Platform vs Off-Platform Decision Framework

-The most fundamental system architecture question: should this capability run on the Salesforce platform or somewhere else?
+A core system architecture question: should this run on the Salesforce platform or somewhere else?

 Decision Matrix